 We definitely have something that looks like a car now, the wheels are finished and now it’s time to finish the rest.

-Almost all corners are looking too sharp so let’s make them rounder.
+Almost all the corners look too sharp so let’s make them rounder.

 Also, I decided to raise the bottom edge of the windows just a bit.